Standard Deviation Calculator

 A geometrical interpretation would be that the standard deviation represents the portion of the area of a distribution that is included or excluded.

 Practical applications and examples

-Standard deviations have an array of practical uses, most notably linked to statistics and measurements, which is why this standard deviation calculator is in our "Statistics" category.
+Standard deviations have an array of practical uses, most notably linked to statistics and measurements, which is why this online tool is in our "Statistics" category.

-One reason the standard deviation of the mean (standard error of the mean, SEM) is the statistic of choice (and why we show it in our standard deviation calculator) is that it is usually normally distributed, even if the underlying data is not.
+One reason the standard deviation of the mean (standard error of the mean, SEM) is the statistic of choice is that it is usually normally distributed, even if the underlying data is not.
 Thus, very often it is the mean of the experimental data which is compared to the expected mean and standard deviation of the mean, not individual data points.

 Standard deviation of the price fluctuations of a financial asset (stock, bond, property, etc.) is widely used to estimate the amount of risk of single assets or asset portfolios by financial managers and academic papers.
 This is, however, a hotly debated issue with many prominent financial practitioners denouncing the equation of risk and standard deviation.
-A popular technical analysis tool - the Bollinger Bands, is effectively plotting lines 2 standard deviations in either direction from the mean price of a given rolling period.
+A popular technical analysis tool - the Bollinger Bands, is effectively plotting lines calculated so that they are two standard deviations in either direction from the mean price of a given rolling period.

 Cite this calculator & page

 If you'd like to cite this online calculator resource and information as provided on the page, you can use the following citation: